What is Food Photography?

 So they use tweezers, instead of taking a chance with their hands and possibly ruining the shoot.
 Please do not talk about Photoshop; it’s a tool, nothing else.
 Ensure that your set is as camera perfect as can be, and then if any other mistakes happen, we can then include Photoshop.

 First, make that food neat, off the plate, and camera perfect.

 9. Let’s Talk About Eating

-Another creative aspect of food photography is the half eaten food.
+Another creative aspect of food photography is half eaten food.
 Yes, that half cookie with its crumbs around it, that half steak, that slice of sandwich in someone’s hand.
-All these are half-eaten meals, and they help to portray to you clients that, someone else has enjoyed this meal before, and he can too.
+All these are half-eaten meals, and they help to portray to your clients that, someone else has enjoyed this meal before, and he can too.
 It’s a very easy tool to get new customers and buyers.

 10. Variable Backgrounds

 Using, one kitchen table for a food shoot all the time is a very boring move as you won’t get the best of the photo, and secondly, it shows signs of no creativity.
 The background of the picture has a long way to tell how organized, clean, or creative you are.
 You can change the background of the picture, use tablecloths in some cases, and any other creative stuff you can think about.

 Do not overthink this and overcrowd the set with unnecessary things.
 Keep it as simple as it can be, sometimes, a plain table is all that’s needed.